lewagonlisbon/programming4everybody/README.md

 ![](https://github.com/lewagonlisbon/programming4everybody/raw/master/images/fork.png)

-Then open your terminal and run the following commands one at a time (always read the comments carefully, they're there for a reason! 👀):
+Then, open your terminal and run the following commands one at a time (always read the comments carefully, they're there for a reason! 👀):

 ```sh
 # TODO: change with your github username